barature1992985/123/README.md

-The Pierce-Arrow Model 66, introduced in 1909, was one of the most powerful cars of its time, featuring a massive 824 cubic inch engine capable of producing 66 horsepower.
+The Ford Model N, introduced in 1906, was Ford's first successful mass-produced car after the failure of earlier models like the Model A and Model B.